Temasek-Dynamics/gestelt/voronoi_planner/README.md

-# dynamic_brushfire
+# voronoi_planner
-This package contains the brushfire algorithm for generating generalized Voronoi diagrams
+This package contains a voronoi planner

 # Dependencies
 ```bash